zach-hunt/NutritionResearch/README.md

 Adapting to handle this is not egregious, given that things like McDonald's successfully handle size selection for fries and drinks, etc.

-Notably, because no threading has been attempted, the download process for the 6000+ food entries is more than half an hour.
+Notably, because no threading has been attempted, the download process for the 6000+ food entries is around 40 minutes.
 This is largely independent of connection speed, having more to do with a reasonable ping delay repeated for every food, drink, condiment, and corresponding size.